 ASTHDX indicates whether a person had ever been diagnosed with asthma.
-Beginning in 2008, the age of diagnosis for asthma (ASTHAGED) is included in this file.
+The age of diagnosis for asthma (ASTHAGED) is included in this file.
 This variable is top-coded to 85 years of age.

-Those who said "Yes" to asthma diagnosis were asked additional questions.
+Those who said "Yes" were asked additional questions.
 ASSTIL31 and ASSTIL53 asked if the person still had asthma.
 ASATAK31 and ASATAK53 asked whether the person had experienced an episode of asthma or an asthma attack in the past 12 months.
 If the person did not experience an asthma attack in the past 12 months, a follow-up question (ASTHEPIS31, ASTHEPIS53) asked when the last asthma episode or asthma attack occurred.